 Trane Thermostat Wiring

 Recently, we just completed an In-depth Thermostat Wiring DIY Guide which covers many wiring situations.
-Once you select a Trane thermostat and want to wire it by yourself, remember to add this guide to your favorite list.
+Once you purchase a Trane thermostat (if you are lucky) and want to wire it by yourself, remember to add this guide to your favorite list.
 If you come across any questions when wiring your thermostat, feel free to ask a question in the comment sections.

 Thanks for taking a few minutes on PickHVAC to research thermostats, and feel free to share this information on social media if you believe it would assist other homeowners in their purchase decision.